Why do mergers and acquisitions fail?

 How HR leaders can avoid common post-deal pitfalls, from our own M&A expert

-My name is Emma McHugh, and I am a Senior Project Manager at Gloat.
-I lead clients through the implementation of the talent marketplace at their organizations, and throughout my career in project management, operations, and HR leadership, I’ve been through mergers and acquisitions at almost every company at which I’ve worked.
-I can say, without a doubt, that the times I’ve spent navigating the repercussions of M&As have been some of the most challenging and stressful professional experiences I’ve had to go through in my career.
+My name is Emma McHugh, and I’m the Director of Service Delivery at Gloat.
+Throughout my career in project management, operations, and HR leadership, I’ve been through mergers and acquisitions at almost every company I’ve worked at.
+Without a doubt, the times I’ve spent navigating M&As have been some of the most challenging experiences of my career.

 And I’m not alone in this.

 According to Harvard Business Review, 70-90% of M&A efforts fail to accomplish the strategic business objectives they set out to.
 When post-deal integration efforts center around the intersection of employee experience and business goals, mergers and acquisitions can open up doors of opportunity.
 Unfortunately, they rarely do.
 I’ve watched many businesses lay off talented employees due to a lack of insight into workforce skills, causing their colleagues to resign voluntarily as morale plummets.
 While the first all-hands meeting when a deal is announced is often met with enthusiasm, this excitement quickly dissipates as uncertainty sets in.
 Soon, everyone starts asking themselves, “What does this change mean for me?”

 4 common M&A pitfalls HR leaders must avoid

 For most employees, the primary concern during M&As is job security.
 Will you still have a job by the time the merger is completed?
 Will your skills be relevant to this new organization?
 How will you make these capabilities known to a new network of colleagues?